SeLite/SeLite.github.io/SettingsLogins.md

 title: Settings Logins
 layout: default
 ---
+{% include links %}

 # Summary #
-It's a bad practice to hard-code test logins in your test scripts or components.
+It's a bad practice to hard-code [script] logins in your [scripts][script] or components.
 SeLite helps you to make it flexible, but it can't do all the work for you.

 # Firefox password store #
-If you use Firefox password store and you've saved the passwords (for the tested website), your test can access those passwords via `SeLiteMisc.loginManagerPassword()`.
+If you use Firefox password store and you've saved the web application passwords, the script can access them via `SeLiteMisc.loginManagerPassword()`.
 You just need to configure/store the username(s) - see options below.

 Beware that Firefox recovers the passwords as plain text.
 So they are only as safe as your home folder (which contains your Firefox profile).